eclipse-sw360/sw360.website/content/en/docs/Developers/Dev-Fossology-Integration.md

+---
+title: "Fossology Integration"
+linkTitle: "Fossology Integration"
+weight: 10
-## Basis of communication between SW360 and FOSSology
+description: "Basis of communication between SW360 and FOSSology"
+---

 Basic communication with the FOSSology server is done over an SSH connection: the fossology service of SW360 executes remote commands on the FOSSology server.